We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Our Top Picks

 The following sealers for concrete and asphalt driveways are all well suited to various needs.
-Coverage varies by product.
-For users who want to apply the recommended two coats for some of the sealers, be sure to purchase enough to coat the driveway twice.
+We also tested four of our selected picks to ensure they provided excellent protection against moisture, mold, mildew, and sun damage.
+Coverage varies by product and the type of sealer.
+If you want to apply the recommended two coats for some of the sealers, be sure to purchase enough to coat the driveway twice.

 Best Overall